acmattson3/studybot/README.md

 Now you can get your study on!
 My code should work on Windows, Mac, and Linux (if you run into problems, please submit a detailed issue report).

 ## Lore..?
 I originally wrote this program *very* poorly in Python a couple years ago.
-This year, I needed to study in a flashcard-like style, preferably without the writing.
+This year (2023), I needed to study in a flashcard-like style, preferably without the writing.
 When I tried using my old studybot, the thing was an *absolute mess* of bugs and crashes.
 As a result, I chose to rewrite the program as professionally as possible to best avoid bugs.
 I chose to rewrite it in C++ to make things as explicit as possible so I can change things in the future.

 ## Future Goals
 * Add better notation for entering questions and answers with multiple lines